 6 – Number Of Days

-Usually, wedding venues are available from three up to seven days for one event to take place, but make sure that you discuss your case with the venue manager to adjust the duration of your wedding celebration if needed.
+Usually, wedding venues are available from three to seven days for one event to take place, but make sure that you discuss your case with the venue manager to adjust the duration of your wedding celebration if needed.

 7 – The Reputation Of The Wedding Venue